sk-stm/RL_robot_arm_control/README.md

 2. Run main.py and the agent start training in the environment.

 ## Run inference:
+1. Set the `ENV_PATH` variable to the environment you just downloaded.
-1. Set the `TRAIN_MODE` variable in `main.py` to `False`
+2. Set the `TRAIN_MODE` variable in `main.py` to `False`.
-2. Run main.py and the agent start training in the environment.
+3. Run `python main.py` and the agent start observing in the environment.